-I must preface this: I am tempted to call this review “Bride Wars, or, I’ve Come a Long Way, Baby” because this seems like the most anti-feminist movie most reviewers can imagine and yet I totally cried while watching it (in all fairness I cry at just about every movie).
+I must preface this: I am tempted to call this review “Bride Wars, or, I’ve Come a Long Way, Baby,” because this seems like the most anti-feminist movie most reviewers can imagine and yet I totally cried while watching it (in all fairness I cry while watching just about every movie).
 I have been known, in my circle of friends, as an extreme feminist, and over the last five years I’ve changed quite a lot.
 One thing was getting over the events that put the angry in my brand of angry feminism, the other was working in an office that was 80% women, among other factors, I’m sure.
-Note, there are spoilers below the cut.

 Finally, let’s see what Roger Ebert has to say … “They’ve been saving up the money for their big days for more than 10 years.
 No daddies are around to fork over.”
 Nice use of “daddies,” very condescending.
 Why is it not laudable that these women (only one for 10 years, mind you) have actually saved up for their own weddings?
 Why is it not noted that they have paid for them themselves, implicitly without the help of their fiancees and fathers?
 “Even at the time I reviewed the movie, there was a newspaper story about a father who offered his daughter the choice of a nice ceremony or a condo,” and that movie would be a romp, I’m sure.